semodi/libnxc/README.md

     print(np.stack([inp['rho'], np.round(results['zk'],6)],axis=-1))
 ```

-## Using pylibnxc with PySCF
+## Using Pylibnxc with PySCF

-Using pylibnxc in PySCF is as simple as changing two lines of code:
+Using Pylibnxc in PySCF is as simple as changing two lines of code:

 Starting from
 ```python